 FLY TYING TOOLS ORGANISER: In case you do not want to have all the above mentioned fly tying tools freely thrown on the table or in a drawer, I recommend to everyone to buy a practical organizer, in which you clearly put the all tools and during the tying can gradually pull out and use.

 These stands/organisers are manufactured in various designs - most often in wooden or light foam form.
-A great solution is a bag for complete tying materials and tools, which can hold the vast majority of the most commonly used fly tying tools and materials.
+A great solution is a Travel fly tying tool set, which can hold the vast majority of the most commonly used fly tying tools and materials.
 Solid organisers with thorns are also excellent, on which you can put even the most frequently used spools of thread!
 There is a lot of variant, but I will leave the choice of a specific product to you! ;-)